robbeykaaso/rea2/docs/gui/basic/nest.md

 # Abstract
-a automatic layout component for qml
+the automatic layout component for qml

 # Attribute
 * rows: the row count